Scientific inquiry and research

 Nurse scientist program

 - 1964, Dean Mary Tschudin and Dr. Katherine Hoffman obtained a grant to institute a nurse scientist program.
-At the time, nurses were required to do their major in another discipline and then apply the research to nursing.
+At the time, nurses were required to complete their major in another discipline and then apply the research to nursing.
 Looking for a way to promote research and provide role models for students, Dean Tschudin and Dr. Hoffman asked for help from faculty member Dr. Marjorie Batey, Ph.D.
 ‘53, a trained social scientist with a background in organizational systems.
 Dr. Batey initiated the Research Facilitation Project, a systematic study of the mechanisms needed to develop a vigorous and sustainable research culture.

 - Between 1969 and 1976, research funding for the UW School of Nursing increased from a little more than $26,000 per year to more than $930,000.